Bbanez/catan/README.md

 _Graph 3 - Absolute Node positions in $2\times2$ grid_

-Inner Nodes of the grid above are not shown but you can verify them youself by using _Graph 2_ and _Eq 1_.
+Inner Nodes of the grid above are not shown but you can verify them yourself by using _Graph 2_ and _Eq 1_.

+If we generate absolute Nodes for each Tile, we will have duplicate Nodes, but it is easy to merge them based on position.
+You can see this, for example, Node $(1\times5)$ is shared by 2 tiles and will be generated 2 times.
+We will be able to merge this Nodes because they will have the same position.
+This is not an optimal solution, but in case of this game implementation (very low amount of Tiles) it is not a problem.

 ### Edges